RushFTK/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

    - To be successfully registered, a player must not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
    - **There are no rank limitations for this tournament.** If there are too many registrants, some of the high-level registrants may be removed from the main tournament and be invited to participate in the showmatch instead.
 3. A list of all successfully registered players will be published after the registration phase, and will then participate in the Drafting phase.
-4. Tournament staff members must not participate as players in the tournament.
+4. [Tournament staff members](/wiki/en/Tournaments/Official_support#what-is-considered-staff) must not participate as players in the tournament, with the exception of commentators and streamers.
 5. Organisers reserve the right to decline restricted players from participating in the tournament.

 ### Qualifier instructions

 1. In the Qualifier stage, all players will play a specific pool designed by the mappool selectors.
-2. The Qualifier pool contains 8 maps, all of which will use [FreeMod](/wiki/Game_modifier#freemod) rules.
+2. The Qualifier pool contains 8 maps, all of which will use [FreeMod](/wiki/Game_modifier#freemod) rules, organised as such:
+	   - Rice: 3 beatmaps
+	   - LN: 2 beatmaps
+	   - Hybrid: 1 beatmap
+	   - SV: 1 beatmap
 3. Players will play the mappool at least once at a designated time.
 Their best combined score will be the final result.
    - Best combined score means totals of each beatmaps best score.
-4. The mappool will be played in the order listed above.
+4. The mappool is to be played in the following order: SV1, RC1, HB1, LN1, LN2, RC2, RC3.
+Players may not ask to play the pool in any other order.
+	   -  Players may skip playing any beatmap on their second run.
 5. There will be an optional 5-minute break in between the first and second play-through of the mappool.
    - Player also have rights to forfeit second runs.
 6. All players will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.